 Safeguard measures may be considered as "emergency" actions against steeply increasing imports (in absolute or comparative terms) which have caused or threaten to cause serious injury to the importing Member's domestic industry.

 Safeguard measures must be temporary which means that they must be liberalized over time.

 Safeguard measures may only be imposed when imports are found to cause or threaten serious injury to a competing domestic industry.
 Safeguard measures are unlike the anti-dumping and countervailing measures since there is no "unfair" trade practice from the exporter side.

-Thus, FTC has been actively involved in safeguard investigations initiated by the Ministry of Turkey and has been defending the interests of the leading exporters from various countries like India, S. Korea, China, UAE, Pakistan.
+Thus, FTC has been actively involved in safeguard investigations initiated by the Ministry of Turkey and has been defending the interests of the leading exporters from various countries like India, Indonesia, Malaysia, S. Korea, China, UAE, Pakistan.